agro23/SuperGalacticAgeCalculator/README.md

 * install and initialize (init -y) Node (if it isn't already)
 * npm install webpack@4.0.1 -- save-dev
 * npm install webpack-cli@2.0.9 -- save-dev
-* remove the test script from package.json
+  - remove the test script from package.json that has the error message
 * make sure that webpack.config.js is in the top level of the project
 * npm install style-loader@0.20.2 css-loader@0.28.10 --save-dev
 * npm install html-webpack-plugin@3.0.6 --save-dev